 Marc Bouchkov’s artistry is driven by expression.
 His violin playing is grounded not only in a thorough knowledge of the score, the historical content and the authenticity of the interpretation, but also in his belief that performance is a way to communicate directly with his listeners.
 The closeness of the violin’s sound to the human voice is his inspiration for expressing feelings and emotions in music, turning these into a musical experience for the audience.

-Marc Bouchkov is studying since October 2014 as a Young Soloist at the Kronberg Academy with Mihaela Martin.
+Marc Bouchkov is studying since October 2014 as a Young Soloist in a postgraduate course at the Kronberg Academy with Mihaela Martin.
 He is sponsored by Brigitte Feldtmann, who has provided him with a violin by Jean Baptiste Vuillaume, Paris, 1865.